-Line 53 - Alimony and Separate Maintenance Paid
+Line 50: Alimony and Separate Maintenance Paid

 Alimony payments you made are deductible to the extent allowable for federal income tax purposes.
-You must complete of your return.
 Include the name, social security number and state of residency of the individual to whom the alimony was paid.
-See Note above concerning proration.
+If you paid more than two individuals alimony payments, attach a supplemental schedule and enter the total on this line.

-Line 54 - Moving Expense
+Line 51: Moving Expense

 You may deduct moving expense(s) as an adjustment to gross income to the extent allowable for federal income tax purposes.
 Attach a copy of Federal Form 3903.
-If your move was interstate, then a prorated amount of moving expense is deductible on the non-resident/part-year return form For an example, see general instructions for lines 50 -59 at top of the page.

-Line 55 - National Guard and Reserve Pay
+Line 52: National Guard and Reserve Pay

 Enter the lesser of the National Guard or Reserve pay or the \$15,000 Statutory Exclusion per taxpayer.
-Report National Guard or Reserve pay on Line 15.
-(Line 38 on Non-Resident Return)
+Report National Guard or Reserve pay on line 52 (Non-Resident Return: line 53).

-Line 56 and Line 57- MPACT - MS Prepaid Affordable College Tuition Program and/or MACS - MS Affordable College Savings
+Line 53: MPACT - MS Prepaid Affordable College Tuition Program AND/OR

+Line 54: MACS - MS Affordable College Savings

-Enter the prepaid tuition contract (MPACT) costs you paid during 2012 to the Mississippi Treasury Department on behalf of a student beneficiary and/or the amount contributed to a MACS Program account on behalf of a qualified beneficiary.
+Enter the prepaid tuition contract (MPACT) costs you paid during 2013 to the Mississippi Treasury Department on behalf of a student beneficiary and/or the amount contributed to a MACS Program account on behalf of a qualified beneficiary.
 Under the MACS Program, the maximum annual contribution deductions are \$20,000 for joint filers and \$10,000 for single and other filers.
 Contributions must be made on or before the deadline for making contributions to an IRA under federal law for such years (by the due date of the return, not including extensions.)
 Only amounts contributed to these programs are excluded from Mississippi income.

-Line 58 - Self-Employed Health Insurance Deduction
+Line 55: Self-Employed Health Insurance Deduction

-Enter the amount of the Self-Employed Health Insurance Deduction you claimed on your Federal income tax return.
-See Note above concerning proration.
+Enter the amount of the Self-Employed Health Insurance Deduction you claimed on your federal income tax return.

-Line 59 - Health Savings Account Deductions
+Line 56: Health Savings Account Deductions